v-adhithyan/gender-guess-indiannames/README.md

 ```

 ## Accuracy
-- Currently the accuracy is 0.78.
+- Currently the accuracy is 0.88.
 Any contributions are welcome
 to improve the accuracy.

+## Changelog
+- When the last letter is considered as a feature for gender detection
+the accuracy is 78%.
+- When the last four letters was considered the accuracy became 88%.

 ## Todo
 - [ ] Convert to Pip package.